Chinese curriculum a set of incremental progressions

 Life long learning

-Chinese language is both an enduring and a dynamic discipline.
+Chinese language is an enduring and a dynamic language.
 It is constantly changing and evolving.
-Learning Chinese should not stop with the last book in the series.
+Only native materials can reflect these changes and keep students updated.